 Secondly the penis is the male sex organ.
 When a man has an erection, his penis becomes highly sensitised and pleasurable to touch.
 The erect penis juts out from the body at an angle of approximately 45 degrees.
 When a man’s mind is focused on erotic stimuli and he massages his erect penis, he can usually orgasm easily.
 A man feels strong pelvic muscle contractions and highly pleasurable sensations of sexual release both in his mind and body.

-Thirdly the penis is a reproductive organ.
-Male orgasm triggers the ejaculation of semen containing a man’s spermatozoa (sperm).
-The male reproductive organs include the penis, the testes and the various glands (including Cowper’s gland and the prostate).
+Thirdly the penis acts as a reproductive organ.
+The male reproductive organs include the penis, the testes and various glands (including Cowper’s gland and the prostate).
+Male orgasm triggers the ejaculation of semen, which contain a man’s spermatozoa (sperm).
 Intercourse is an activity that facilitates male ejaculation of semen.
 The sperm (from the testes) pass from the penis (via the vagina) into the uterus to meet the egg (produced by the ovaries).
-When sperm and egg meet and fuse together, a new life is formed.
+The penis and the vagina act as reproductive conduits during intercourse.
+When a sperm cell and an egg fuse, a new life is formed.

 Many mammals, including most primates, have a penis bone (bacula) that facilitates penetration.
 Females have an equivalent bone in the clitoris.
 Humans appear to be unique in having blood flow to the genitals, which in the male is trapped and causes the erection that makes penetration possible.